diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/SPEECH_PART_10.md

 The ultimate project is not the balancing of your budget or the funding of your goal.
 The ultimate project is the building of the self.
 The forging of a more intentional, more powerful, more creative version of you.

 This is just the first Instrument.
 A tool for financial creation.
-But the principles it embodies—the Co-Pilot's loyalty, the Charter's law, the Workshop's sight, the Oracle's foresight, the Forge's creativity—these principles are universal.
+But the principles it embodies—the AI's loyalty, the Charter's law, the Throne Room's sight, the Oracle's foresight, the Forge's creativity—these principles are universal.
 Imagine them applied to your health.
 To your knowledge.
 To your relationships.

 We have not built a bank.
 We have built a blueprint.
 A model for a new way of living, a new way of being, in partnership with a new kind of intelligence.